nats-io/nats-server/doc/adr/0008-jetstream-kv.md

 	Sequence() uint64
 	// Delta is distance from the latest value.
 If history is enabled this is effectively the index of the historical value, 0 for latest, 1 for most recent etc.
 	Delta() uint64
-	// OriginCluster is the cluster where this data originate from, may be empty if sharing was not enabled OriginCluster() string
 	// Operation is the kind of operation this result represents, enum of PUT and DEL Operation() Operation
 }